-Rep. Schiff Delivers Open Letter to President Obama on House Floor – “Call the Armenian Genocide Wha
+Rep. Schiff's Open Letter to President Obama – "Call the Armenian Genocide What it Was - Genocide"

 WASHINGTON, D.C. – Today, Rep. Adam Schiff (D-CA), the lead sponsor of the Armenian Genocide Truth and Justice Resolution in Congress, spoke on the House Floor and delivered an open letter to the President of the United States, Barack Obama, urging him to recognize the Armenian Genocide in his final year in office in advance of the 101st anniversary of the Armenian Genocide.
 The commemoration of the genocide will take place on Sunday, April 24.

 Watch the speech, or read the text below (as delivered):